Westward Ho! (1940 film): Production

 The production of Westward Ho! marked the beginning of a new Ministry of Information programme of five-minute propaganda films.
 According to Sir Kenneth Clark, Controller of Home Publicity for the Ministry of Information, the aim was "to help people to remember government messages by putting them in dramatic form".
 These films were distributed free to cinemas once a week between 1940 and 1942, when the programme stopped.

 The project was initially placed under the leadership of Dallas Bower, who invited feature film director Thorold Dickinson to help create the inaugural production.
 The idea for the first film's subject came from a letter written to a newspaper from a mother who objected to evacuation.
 Westward Ho! was thus conceived as a way of showing the importance of evacuation, encouraging support for the policy and reassuring parents about the procedures that were in place.
 Production of the film was finished quickly, with the film receiving its premiere at the Dominion, on Tottenham Court Road, just two weeks after filming had begun.
 The total cost of the production was £450.

+Reception

+Kine Weekly wrote: "Propaganda short manufactured by the Ministry of Information, revealing the organisation behind the evacuation of children.
+It also counsels parents who have not already evacuated their families to do.
+Belgian, Norwegian and French women, verbally support the plan.
+Treatment, commentary and photography adequate.
+Obvious booking on patriotic grounds."